-- The adoption of ResearchComp at an organisation could include grouping relevant skills/competences and learning outcomes/proficiency levels into R1-R2 and R3-R4 profiles

-- Organisations could align the classification/tagging of researcher job/grant advertisements to R1-R2 and R3-R4 profiles along with relevant ESCO classifications for the profiles - How could this recommendation reduce the precarity of research careers?

-Early-career researchers are usually the most vulnerable to precarity in their careers as they are typically employed on temporary contracts for the duration of a research project and are not guaranteed any stability after their contract.
+The adoption of ResearchComp at an organisation could include grouping relevant skills/competences and learning outcomes/proficiency levels into R1-R2 and R3-R4 profiles Organisations could align the classification/tagging of researcher job/grant advertisements to R1-R2 and R3-R4 profiles along with relevant ESCO classifications for the profiles are typically employed on temporary contracts for the duration of a research project and are not guaranteed any stability after their contract.
 While senior researchers are often seen as less vulnerable as they typically have permanent positions at organisations, they can be employed on temporary contracts and often may not be able to progress to more senior positions in their careers due to restricted numbers of senior positions.
 Organisations could aim to address such precarity issues for the R1-R2 and R3-R4 profiles